sphinx-gallery/sphinx-gallery/README.rst

 is declared with a relative path from the ``conf.py`` file location::

     sphinx_gallery_conf = {
          # path to your examples scripts
-	'examples_dirs' : '../examples',
+         'examples_dirs': '../examples',
          # path where to save gallery generated examples
-	'gallery_dirs'  : 'auto_examples'}
+         'gallery_dirs': 'auto_examples',
+    }

 The ``gallery_dirs`` is the folder where Sphinx-Gallery will store the converted Python scripts into rst files that Sphinx will process into